• Skip to main content

 Progress Report: Page Thumbnails and Sensitive Tags

-March 18, 2009 By Ben Brumfield
+March 18, 2009 by Ben Brumfield

 As anyone reading this blog through the Blogspot website knows, visual design is not one of my strengths.
 One of the challenges that users have with FromThePage is navigation.
 It's not apparent from the single-page screen that clicking on a work title will show you a list of pages.
 It's even less obvious from the multi-page work reading screen that the page images are accessible at all on the website.